pimpin/apostle-example-rails/README.md

-# Penpal Rails Example Application
+# Apostle Rails Example Application

-A one stop shop to see how easily you can integrate Penpal into your Rails application.
+A one stop shop to see how easily you can integrate Apostle into your Rails application.

-To get started, simply set your Penpal App Key in the `.env` file, run `bundle install` and start the server with `bundle exec rails s`.
+To get started, simply set your Apostle App Key in the `.env` file, run `bundle install` and start the server with `bundle exec rails s`.

 ## Who

-Created with ♥ by [Mal Curtis](http://github.com/snikch) for [Penpal](http://TODO:weneedaurl.com)
+Created with ♥ by [Mal Curtis](http://github.com/snikch) for [Apostle](http://TODO:weneedaurl.com)

 Twitter: [snikchnz](http://twitter.com/snikchnz)